 Adapting to the New Normal

 My calendar, which is normally completely booked with demos, is not nearly as full now.
-Prospects who I have been working with for weeks and were nearly ready to purchase decided to halt the decision due to the uncertainty of COVID-19 and the impact on their business.
+Prospects who I have been working with for weeks and were nearly ready to purchase decided to halt the decision.
+COVID-19 caused uncertainty and an impact on their business.
 In a matter of 2 weeks, my world has completely been flipped upside down.

 As I write this, however, I see a glimmer of hope.
 I have noticed that while some businesses are addressing the impact by putting everything on hold, including the purchase of software, others are still ready to buy.
 This makes my messaging challenging.
 A few weeks ago, I could contact a prospect and say “Are you ready to proceed with CloudExtend?
 Should I send the agreement over?”
 Now, when I say that to someone without knowing their situation I may come across as insensitive.
 I am trying to find that happy medium.